wengjiahuang0529/CCU-Oeration-System-LAB/README.md

 # CCU-Oeration-System-LAB

-This is a lab assignment for the operating system course at National Chung Cheng University.
+There are lab's assignments for the operating system course at National Chung Cheng University.